gojek/ziggurat/README.md

 - The main-fn is the function that will be applied to every message that is read from the Kafka stream.
 - The main-fn returns a keyword which can be any of the below words
   - :success - The message was successfully processed and the stream should continue to the next message
-  - :retry - The message failed to be processed and it should be retried.
+  - :retry - The message failed to be processed and it should be retried via RabbitMQ.
+  - :dead-letter - The message is not retried and is directly pushed to the dead letter queue
-  - :skip - The message should be skipped without reporting its failure or retrying the message
+  - :skip - The message should be skipped without reporting its failure or retrying the message.
+Same as :success except that a different metric is published to track skipped messages
 - The start-fn is run at the application startup and can be used to initialize connection to databases, http clients, thread-pools, etc.
 - The stop-fn is run at shutdown and facilitates graceful shutdown, for example, releasing db connections, shutting down http servers etc.
 - Ziggurat enables reading from multiple streams and applying same/different functions to the messages. `:stream-id` is a unique identifier per stream.
 All configs, queues and metrics will be namespaced under this id.